Riddhiman2005/Crypto-Challenges/README.md

 As an additional note, I personally found sets 5 and 6 to be - on average - easier than the previous ones, although in the website they state that they should be "significantly harder".

-Coming in the future
-Solutions to sets 7 and 8: I am looking forward to when the set 8 challenges will be published on the website.
-Contribute
+# Contribution #

 Please feel invited to contribute by creating a pull request to submit the code or bug fixes you would like to be included in my solutions.

-License
+# License #

-Everything in this repository is distributed under the terms of the MIT License.
-See file "LICENSE" for further reference.
+This repository is distributed under the terms of the **MIT License**.